-Unlike many “vintage-inspired” timekeepers that the Swiss-based brand has issued during the last decade, this new Tissot Heritage 1936 is not a sort of a reproduction of an original model that was done using modern technology.
-However, it still didn’t just jump out of nowhere just to satisfy your needs in another “classic” watch.
+Unlike many “vintage-inspired” timekeepers that the Swiss-based brand has issued during the last decade, this Heritage 1936 is not a sort of a reproduction of an original model that was done using modern technology.
+However, it still didn’t just jump out of nowhere just to satisfy your need for another “classic” watch.

 Combine this styling with an archaic, yet still, full-of-life ETA/Unitas mechanism with a fairly basic, yet pleasant-to-look-at finish, put it in a smaller case with 1920s-style wire lugs, and you get an interesting timekeeper that will be immediately loved by dozens of thousands of enthusiasts searching for a vintage-styled dressy timekeeper to accompany their formal suits.

 Case & Strap

-At 45 millimeters in diameter and 13 mm thick, the stainless steel case of this model is clearly on a larger side, but not excessively so.
-If you happen to have an average -or slightly larger- wrist, you will probably not experience any discomfort wearing this watch (although, as I always suggest in my reviews, you should always try one on your own wrist to check how it actually feels on you.)
+At 45 millimeters in diameter and 13 mm thick, the stainless steel case of this model is on the larger side, but not excessively so.
+If you happen to have an average -or slightly larger- wrist, you will probably not experience any discomfort wearing this timepiece (although, as I always suggest in my reviews, you should always try one on your wrist to check how it feels on you.)

 The secret is, of course, the wire lugs of medium thickness that are welded to the case at a comfortable angle.
-They not only allow you to choose a wider variety of straps when you get tired of the original one but also make the timekeeper visually shorter when it comes to the lug-to-lug department: compared to timepieces equipped with solid horns, these wire-style parts are almost invisible making the watch look lighter and somehow smaller.
+They not only allow you to choose a wider variety of straps when you get tired of the original one but also make the case visually shorter when it comes to the lug-to-lug department: compared to timepieces equipped with solid horns, these wire-style parts are almost invisible making the Heritage 1936 look lighter and somehow smaller.

-The effect is also supported by the relatively thin bezel that, too, mimics the design of vintage pocket watches, and looks really organic at that, too.
+The effect is also supported by the relatively thin bezel that, too, mimics the design of vintage pocket watches, and looks organic at that, too.